 - Under MX Records, check the records that are applied to your primary domain.
 If they don’t look like the image below, get host-specific instructions for changing them.

-Note: If you're having trouble sending or receiving email from your G Suite Inbox, try adding a period at the end of your MX records.
+Note: If you're having trouble sending or receiving email, try adding a period at the end of your MX records.
 (They should look like this, for example: ASPMX.L.GOOGLE.COM.)

-- Go to the G Suite Toolbox Dig tool.
+- Go to the Google Admin Toolbox Dig tool.

-- In the Name box, enter your domain name without www.
-(For example, yourdomain.com).
+- In the Name box, enter your domain name without www. (example.com).